Frequently Asked Questions

 • Picky and restricted eating

-Do I need a referral from a doctor to see a speech therapist?
+Do I need a referral from a doctor to see a speech or occupational therapist?

-Please let us know who your child's primary care physician is , and we will reach out to them to initiate the referral process and obtain a prescription for services.
+Please let us know who your child's primary care physician is by completing our patient registration form and we will reach out to them to initiate the referral process and obtain a prescription for services.

 Where does therapy occur?

-We are a mobile therapy service, providing treatment in homes, schools (dependent on permission), daycares (dependent on permission), and any natural environment to the patient.
+We are a mobile therapy service, providing treatment in homes, schools (dependent on permission), daycares (dependent on permission), day programs, group homes, and any other natural environment to the patient.

-Many insurance plans cover speech therapy services.
+Many insurance plans cover speech and occupational therapy services.
 We recommend checking with your provider to confirm coverage and out-of-pocket costs.

 We also accept cash pay and can provide a superbill to families that have insurance but are Out of Network (OON).
 Please contact for fees and further information regarding this.

 Yes!
-We offer online speech therapy sessions via video call, when appropriate to the patient.
+We offer online speech and occupational therapy sessions via video call, when appropriate to the patient.

 What age groups do you work with?